Wiebe, Anne (1918–2013)

 8.5 cm textual material and 62 photographs, 4 slides

-Anne Wiebe was born to Abram Jacob Wiebe (1890-1967), a teacher at the Zentralschule in Chortitza, and Anna Epp Wiebe (1890-1970) on July 1, 1918 in Rosenthal, Ukraine.
-She was the first of 4 children.
-In 1928 the family emigrated to Canada, settling first in Winkler and then in Gretna, Manitoba.
+Anne Wiebe was born to Abram Jacob Wiebe (1890–1967), a teacher at the Zentralschule in Chortitza, and Anna Epp Wiebe (1890–1970) on July 1, 1918, in Rosenthal, Ukraine.
+In 1928, the family emigrated to Canada, settling first in Winkler and then in Gretna, Manitoba.
+She was the oldest of four children, her siblings being Louise, Abram and Helen.
+Anne died on March 28, 2013, and is buried in Woodland Cemetery in Kitchener, Ontario.

 Anne began her teaching career as an elementary school teacher in Manitoba, and then in 1945 she followed her family to Ontario where she continued her education, receiving a B.A. from the University of Western Ontario.
 Later, she graduated with an M.A. from Columbia University in New York City.
-Throughout her 35 years of teaching she taught in Manitoba and Ontario: in a senior school in Windsor; at Eden Christian College (also called Eden High School) in Virgil, Ontario; at Galt Collegiate and Glenview Park Secondary School, both in Galt (now Cambridge, Ontario) and at Waterloo Collegiate Institute in Waterloo.
+Throughout her 35 years of teaching she taught in Manitoba and Ontario.
+She taught at a senior school in Windsor, Ontario, at Eden Christian College (also called Eden High School) in Virgil, Ontario, at Galt Collegiate and Glenview Park Secondary School, both in Galt (now Cambridge, Ontario), and at Waterloo Collegiate Institute in Waterloo.
 Anne had good rapport with her students and she was honoured as a teacher several times.
+She retired from teaching in 1977.

-The Committee of the Ontario Conference of the Mennonite Brethren Church asked Anne to undertake this project of writing the history of the MB church in Ontario.
+The Committee of the Ontario Conference of the Mennonite Brethren Church asked Anne to undertake a project of writing the history of the MB church in Ontario.
+She produced a nine-chapter manuscript (256 pages) detailing that history to 1953 (see file list below).

 “Mennonite Brethren Beginnings in Ontario 1924–1932” in Ontario Mennonite History, Vol. XXV, No. 1 (June 2007), pp. 1–10, based on Chapter VI “Early Beginnings” of her manuscript, edited for OMH by Linda Huebert Hecht and Nancy Fehderau.